What is Emotional Regulation?

 For a child who is a visual learner you might start to associate different colours with different states, for example, green with happy and red with frustrated.
 Next, add pictures to teach what different levels might look or feel like and identify coping strategies that might be useful at the different levels, for example, taking a break, or showing a ‘help’ card’ (see under ‘Coping Strategies’ below for more on this).

-emotional-4When appropriate, using a social story that incorporates how your child feels and more appropriate ways to react to a situation may be useful.
+If appropriate, using a social story that incorporates how your child feels and more appropriate ways to react to a situation may be useful.
 Social stories can be helpful if there is a particular situation that brings up feelings for your child that they find difficult to manage, such as losing a game, or waiting for their turn.
 In the social story, explain the feeling, but give some solutions about better ways they could respond to the feeling.
+Comic strip conversations, if appropriate, can also be another way to support your young person's understanding of a social situation.

 Teaching Coping Strategies